Boosting mood during postpartum (birth to 12 months)

 as often as possible

 - Every step counts.
-Utilise housework, grocery shopping, outdoor exercise with your family and other everyday activities.
+Utilise housework, shopping trips, outdoor exercise with your family and other everyday activities.

 - Remember to also rest during the day.

 How much physical activity is good for you?